DuncanLevings/PersonalWork/CS/School/InnerHero/README.md

 The player can complete dungeons, make use of autonomous play, upgrade the player via abilitys and item.
 The player can also design, create and use a personalized city to allow for character upgrades.

+**Disclaimer:** Orgininal project files were unobtainable, all code was retrieved through reverse engerineering the game APK file.

 ## Built With

 * [Unity](https://unity3d.com/)